-PRAM which stands for Parameter Random-Access Memory pretty much performs the same function as NVRAM.
-While, PRAM was used in the older versions of Mac, NVRAM is being used in newer versions of Mac.
+PRAM (Parameter Random-Access Memory) pretty much performs the same functions as NVRAM.
+PRAM was used in the older versions of Mac, NVRAM is being used in newer versions of Mac.

-It is rare for NVRAM to become corrupted however the following issues are usually related to a corrupted NVRAM and can be fixed by simply resetting the NVRAM.
+While it is rare for NVRAM to get corrupted on a Mac, the following issues are usually related to a corrupted NVRAM.

-- You have problems controlling the volume on your Mac
+- You have problems controlling the volume on Mac

 - Mac starts up with a question mark